 14. Just Breathe

 The most important part of my morning routine is meditation.
-You’re probably familiar with some of the benefits of mindfulness, such as feeling calmer and better able to handle stress.
+You’re probably familiar with some of the benefits of mindfulness, such as feeling calmer and better able to handle stress by reducing negative thoughts.
 Through consistent practice, I found that my mental clarity and focus improved, too.

-We all have a ‘monkey mind’ that’s always on the move, like a monkey swinging from branch to branch.
+We all have a “monkey mind” that’s always on the move, like a monkey swinging from branch to branch.
 All of life’s distractions consume our thoughts, even when it’s unproductive.
-By meditating, we better consciously choose which thoughts to interact with.
-Through this practice, you also gain the mental space to operate at peak motivation.
+By meditating, we can consciously choose which thoughts to interact with.
+Through this practice, you also gain the mental space to operate at peak motivation and inspiration.

 15. Reframe Your Questions